CRAG666/code_runner.nvim/README.md

 Your help is needed to make this plugin the best of its kind, be free to contribute, criticize (don't be soft) or contribute ideas

 ##### Help build this feature

 The things to do are listed below:

-* toggle window
+* Toggle window
-* improve setup function
+* Improve setup function
-* improve the way you switch between normal terminal and floating terminal(is currently filled with if else)
+* Improve the way you switch between normal terminal and floating terminal(is currently filled with if else)
-* handling buffers and windows in a better way (I still don't know how it works exactly)
+* Handling buffers and windows in a better way (I still don't know how it works exactly)
-* open an issue to know if it is worth implementing this function and if there are people interested in its existence
+* Open an issue to know if it is worth implementing this function and if there are people interested in its existence

 ### Functions

+All run commands allow restart.
+So, for example, if you use a command that does not have hot reload, you can call a command again and it will close the previous one and start again.

 -   `:RunCode` - Runs based on file type, first checking if belongs to project, then if filetype mapping exists
 -   `:RunCode <A_key_here>` - Execute command from its key in current directory.
 -   `:RunFile`    - Run the current file
+-   `:RunClose`   - Close runner
 -   `:RunProject` - Run the current project(If you are in a project otherwise you will not do anything)
 -   `:CRFiletype` - Open json  with supported files(Use only if you configured with json files).
 -   `:CRProjects` - Open json with list of projects(Use only if you configured with json files).